robsontenorio/vue-api-query/docs/content/en/building-the-query.md

 - `page` - Set the current page.
 - `limit` -  Set the limit of records per page.

+Both methods accept a number as an argument.

 Let's say we are at page 1, and we want 20 **Posts** per page:

 <code-group>